IhorKalaur/Users/Readme.md

 # User Management Web Application

-HHello, I invite you to familiarize yourself with the service that helps to administer information about users.
-This project is a web application designed to provide a convenient and accessible way to store and update user information.
-Feel free to use this service
+Welcome!
+We invite you to familiarize yourself with our service that facilitates the administration of user information.
+This project is a web application designed to provide a convenient and accessible way to store and update user data.
+Feel free to utilize this service.
 ## Overview

 ### UserController

-Provides endpoints for maneging  users.
-It handles HTTP requests and provides documentation through Swagger, simplifying user interaction with the system.
+The UserController provides endpoints for managing users.
+It handles HTTP requests and offers documentation through Swagger, simplifying user interaction with the system.

-- Create User Endpoint: Allows creating a new user.
+- Create User Endpoint: Allows for the creation of a new user.
 It verifies that the user has reached the age of majority before creation.
-- **Update Any User Fields Endpoint: Enables updating specific fields of an existing user without creating a new user.
+- Update Any User Fields Endpoint: Enables the updating of specific fields of an existing user without creating a new user.
--  Update All User Fields Endpoint: Updates all information about a user, including creating a new record if the user does not exist.
+- Update All User Fields Endpoint: Updates all information about a user and creates a new record if the user does not exist.
--  Find Users by Birth Date Range Endpoint: Retrieves a list of users whose birth dates fall within a specified range provided in the YYYY-MM-DD format.
+- Find Users by Birth Date Range Endpoint: Retrieves a list of users whose birth dates fall within a specified range, provided in the YYYY-MM-DD format.
 - Delete User Endpoint: Marks a user as deleted, implementing the soft delete mechanism to retain information.

 ### Technical Stack and Tools